I am a multi-lingual writer (English, German, French) with considerable experience in print, online and broadcast journalism.

 I have been published in the daily business and financial newspaper City A.M. in London, the Austrian contemporary art journal dedicated to theory and criticism Die Springerin (AT), the oldest German art magazine Weltkunst, the German art trade gazette Kunst und Auktionen, on the online platforms Russian Art & Culture UK, Art UK, The Courtauldian, Courtauld’s Views&Reviews, Centre for the Study of Contemporary Art and Reflektor-M based in Munich.
 More texts have appeared in the Austrian daily newspaper Die Presse and on the Diversity Mediawatch Austria platform M-Media.

-I have covered the Leveson Inquiry for the Guardian-award winning British student newspaper The River; and in 2012, I have worked at the London Olympics at the equestrian venue, where I supported the world’s leading broadcasters such as NBC, BBC, Al Jazeera, ARD/ZDF, NINE, ASBU, ORF, Record TV, SWISS TV to produce footage and helped to conduct interviews with the athletes.
+I have covered the Leveson Inquiry for the Guardian-award winning British student newspaper The River.
+In 2012, I have worked at the London Olympics at the equestrian venue, where I supported the world’s leading broadcasters such as NBC, BBC, Al Jazeera, ARD/ZDF, NINE, ASBU, ORF, Record TV, SWISS TV to produce footage and helped to conduct interviews with the athletes.

 Besides all that, I have continuously written on art / investment / exhibitions in Europe and Russia and engaged with artists, art critics and curators as published here on WatchFineArtsLondon.
 My more general socio-economics blog (2009-2014) used to accompany my involvement in the art world.